-- 3.7 The trust ensures that there is separation between the individuals who sit as members, trustees and academy advisors to ensure objectivity when exercising powers under this scheme. - 3.8 The Board of Trustees require that all powers and decisions are determined in accordance with the trust's policies and any statutory or regulatory requirements, and in a manner consistent with the trust's vision and values. - 3.9 A Code of Conduct for Trustees and members of Academy Advisory Groups sets out the standards expected of individuals, when exercising their role and responsibilities.
-It incorporates the seven principles of public life that apply to all individuals elected or appointed to public office, or to work in, all sectors that provide public services. - 3.10 Trustees, Academy Advisors and selected staff sign a Declaration of Interests to identify and ensure any effect on decision-making is prevented. - 3.11 A detailed decision planner is provided at Appendix A illustrating the specific delegation of decision making powers the Trust has approved. - 3.12 Appendix B provides the Terms of References of Trust committees and groups which confirms their purpose and status.
+- 3.6.1 The Trust ensures that there is separation between the individuals who sit as Members, Trustees and Academy Advisors to ensure objectivity when exercising powers under this scheme. - 3.6.2 The Board of Trustees require that all powers and decisions are determined in accordance with the Trust's policies and any statutory or regulatory requirements, and in a manner consistent with the Trust's vision and values. - 3.6.3 A Governance Code of Conduct for Trustees and Academy Advisors sets out the standards expected of individuals, when exercising their role and responsibilities.
+It incorporates the seven principles of public life that apply to all individuals elected or appointed to public office, or to work in, all sectors that provide public services. - 3.6.4 Members.
+Trustees, Academy Advisors and selected staff complete a Declaration of Interests to identify any conflicts of interests and ensure any effect on decision-making is prevented. - 3.6.5 A detailed decision planner is provided at Appendix A, illustrating the specific delegation of decision making powers the Board of Trustees has approved. - 3.6.6 Appendix B provides the Terms of References of Trust committees which confirms their purpose, remit and status.